azmozaffari/Classic-RAG/README.md

 ## Future Features

-The provided results by the image generator api does not look a like the serached item, in the next version we can finetune our image generator with the methods like [DreamBooth](https://dreambooth.github.io/
+The provided results by the image generator api do not look-alike the searched item, in the next version we can finetune our image generator with methods like [DreamBooth](https://dreambooth.github.io/
-) with few examples of retrieved item, and then can produce more related generated images.
+) with a few examples of the retrieved item, and then can produce more related generated images.

 # How to Run the Code!